santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 1/Planning.md

 	- Situation clearly stated ("When ....")
 	- Motivation clearly defined ("I want to ....")
 	- Expected Outcome clearly articulated ("So I can ....")
+- What similar products exist to fulfil these goals (coffee pills, etc)?
+	- what is their market position relative to coffee?
+- what features exist in each of these products?
+	- how well do they meet customer needs?
+	- what limitations do they have?

 **Answer:** [[Research Task 2]]